As Ray Kurzweil once said, “Artificial intelligence will reach human levels by around 2029.”

 The AI and Embedded Vision analyses data from photos and videos typically obtained from a CCTV or similar device.
 The footage can detect certain items and circumstances to exact quality and then make decisions based on its capacity to read the surroundings.
 In practice, it can be used in practically any scenario and environment, and it has been done to great effect in the past.

-Authorities and businesses can really up their surveillance by utilizing the use case of this technology.
+Authorities and businesses can really up their surveillance by utilizing the use case of this smart technology.
 Imagine there’s a large-scale event happening, and you need to keep an eye on people count as well as visual surveillance.
 EV powered by AI can really help you achieve great results.

 Quality is key for business owners dealing in manufacturing.
 With AI model, businesses can save time and money by implementing automatic inspections using both technologies.
 Computer vision can help set up image-based automated inspection using ai model.